 To teach in a state school in England, you must have a degree, and gain Qualified Teacher Status (QTS) by following a programme of Initial Teacher Education or Training (ITET).

-Your duties as a Primary Teaching Assistant (TA) will include:
+Your duties as a TA will include:

 • Supervise and provide learning support for pupils with or without special needs.